status-im/nim-json-rpc/README.md

 `router: RpcRouter`: The router object that contains the RPCs.

-`data: StringOfJson`: A raw `Json document` that matches the expected format as defined above.
+`data: JsonString`: A raw `Json document` that matches the expected format as defined above.

-`fut: var Future[StringOfJson]`: The stringified JSON RPC result or a JSON wrapped error.
+`fut: var Future[JsonString]`: The stringified JSON RPC result or a JSON wrapped error.

 #### Returns